Death-hell/XSStrikeButBetter-/README.md

   <a href="https://github.com/s0md3v/XSStrike#gallery">Gallery</a>
 </p>

-# Hello, this is my XSStrike++, a much improved version of the original XSStrike, I'm giving my life for this, MADE IN TERMUX!
+# Hello, this is my XSStrike++, a much improved version of the original XSStrike, supports Windows, Linux and termux

 Whoever wants to help me my email is: